vesran/Facetection/README.md

 ### Age recognition

-In the same proportion as before, the model reached a MAE of {} on validation set and {} on test set.
+In the same proportion as before, the model reached a MAE of 0.05 on validation set.
 Note that ages have been divided by 116 which is the maximum age in the dataset for normalization.

 ```
-loss :
+loss : mean absolute error (since ages have been normalized)
-batch_size :
+batch_size : 256
-epochs :
+epochs : 75
-learning rate :
+learning rate : 1e-4
 ```

 <img src="images/age_loss.jpg" width="400">

-### Name recognition

-## Acknownledgement
+## Acknowledgement

 * https://www.kaggle.com/werty12121/utkface-age-and-sex-prediction
 * https://github.com/rodrigobressan/keras-multi-output-model-utk-face